lidiascudiero/graphrag_/README.md

 ### Hybrid Decoding & Graph Traversal Simulation

-*   **Focus:** Hybrid RAG pipeline comparing traditional ChromaDB semantic search with NetworkX topological traversal.
+*   **Focus:** hybrid RAG pipeline comparing traditional ChromaDB semantic search with NetworkX topological traversal.
 *   **Access the Streamlit Dashboard:** `[ Streamlit Cloud Link ]`
-*   **Real-Time Simulation:** Observe the generation process as the agent processes your query across two branches (Vector + Graph) and synthesizes a compliance report distinguishing SHALL and SHOULD requirements.
+*   **Real-Time Simulation:** observe the generation process as the agent processes your query across two branches (Vector + Graph) and synthesizes a compliance report distinguishing SHALL and SHOULD requirements.
-*   **Interactive Subgraph Visualization:** View the local ego-graph generated for your query using the Pyvis visualizer to verify how requirements cross-reference each other.
+*   **Interactive Subgraph Visualization:** view the local ego-graph generated for your query using the Pyvis visualizer to verify how requirements cross-reference each other.
-*   **Vector vs Graph Comparison:** Inspect the dedicated comparison tab to understand what the Knowledge Graph found that the traditional Vector search missed.
+*   **Vector vs Graph Comparison:** inspect the dedicated comparison tab to understand what the Knowledge Graph found that the traditional Vector search missed.

 ## Key Achievements

-*   **Dual-Layer Retrieval Engine:** Successfully merged semantic search with topological traversal to capture hidden normative dependencies.
+*   **Dual-Layer Retrieval Engine:** successfully merged semantic search with topological traversal to capture hidden normative dependencies.
-*   **Automated Graph Extraction:** Built a deterministic parser (Regex + NetworkX) capable of extracting nodes and edges directly from vector chunks without manual annotation.
+*   **Automated Graph Extraction:** built a deterministic parser (Regex + NetworkX) capable of extracting nodes and edges directly from vector chunks without manual annotation.
-*   **Explainability & Grounding:** Integrated visual UI components (expanders) to trace every LLM assertion back to the exact ECSS standard and page number, ensuring zero-hallucination compliance].
+*   **Explainability & Grounding:** integrated visual UI components (expanders) to trace every LLM assertion back to the exact ECSS standard and page number, ensuring zero-hallucination compliance].
-*   **Built-in LLMOps:** Implemented a lightweight telemetry logger to track latency, retrieved graph nodes, and user queries for continuous system evaluation.
+*   **Built-in LLMOps:** implemented a lightweight telemetry logger to track latency, retrieved graph nodes, and user queries for continuous system evaluation.

 ## Tech Stack